 Pairing with this helpful information, you might want to read our tips for weather emergencies.
 And, it’s a good idea to stand ready in case you need to evacuate by reading why you need an emergency go bag.

 We hope this blog raises your eyebrows and gets you serious about taking proper cautions to prepare your family for the unknown.
-Whether it be impending storms such as hurricanes and tornados or environmental and domestic evacuations, stand ready.
-Be safe and always remain calm.
+Whether it be impending severe weather or storms like hurricanes or tornados or environmental and domestic evacuations, stand ready to take action and evacuate.